EXPERT PROMPTING MASTERCLASS

 Example Custom Instructions:

-WHAT WOULD YOU LIKE CHATGPT TO KNOW ABOUT YOU:
+WHAT WOULD YOU LIKE CHATGPT TO KNOW:

 - I'm a B2B SaaS founder, technical background, 8 years experience

-- My company: project management tool, 50 customers, $30K MRR
+- Company: project management tool, 50 customers, $30K MRR

 - I value: directness, speed, practical over theoretical